input and output

 saveplot "myplotfile "myplot

 Creates a folder in the current project folder called modelname.mdl and exports a series of STL files inside it containing the current displayed vectors, one for each color displayed.
 These can be used with 3D printers, although they may need to be ‘validated’ by another application first (and the sides potentially extruded).
-Lines are converted to cylinders.
-See also savestlmono, which saves a single amalgamated STL file
+See setstllinethickness, which sets the radius of exported lines (they are exported as ropes)

 savestl "mymodel